metal-stack/metalctl/docs/metalctl_network_create.md

 ### Options

 ```
   -d, --description string             description of the network to create. [optional]
-      --destinationprefixes strings   destination prefixes in this network.
+      --destination-prefixes strings   destination prefixes in this network.
   -f, --file string                    filename of the create or update request in yaml format, or - for stdin.

                                        Example:
                                        $ metalctl network describe network-1 -o yaml > network.yaml
                                        $ vi network.yaml
                                        $ # either via stdin
                                        $ cat network.yaml | metalctl network create -f -
                                        $ # or via file
                                        $ metalctl network create -f network.yaml

   -h, --help                           help for create
       --id string                      id of the network to create. [optional]
       --labels strings                 add initial labels, must be in the form of key=value, use it like: --labels "key1=value1,key2=value2".
   -n, --name string                    name of the network to create. [optional]
       --nat                            set nat flag of network, if set to true, traffic from this network will be natted.
   -p, --partition string               partition where this network should exist.
       --prefixes strings               prefixes in this network.
       --privatesuper                   set private super flag of network, if set to true, this network is used to start machines there.
       --project string                 project of the network to create. [optional]
       --underlay                       set underlay flag of network, if set to true, this is used to transport underlay network traffic
       --vrf int                        vrf of this network
       --vrfshared                      vrf shared allows multiple networks to share a vrf
 ```

 ### Options inherited from parent commands